Posted on the : 25th June 2020

 The arrival today at Able Seaton Port of another giant oil and gas platform was heralded as ‘a further example of how we are a world leader in an industry which can bring jobs and investment into Teesside for many years to come’

-Peter Stephenson, founder and Executive Chairman of Able UK, was speaking after the successful operation to transport the 17,000 tonne Brent Alpha platform from northeast of the Shetland Islands to Able Seaton Port in preparation for its dismantling and recycling.
+Peter Stephenson, founder and Executive Chairman of Able UK, was speaking after the successful operation to transport the 17,000 tonne Brent AEPha platform from northeast of the Shetland Islands to Able Seaton Port in preparation for its dismantling and recycling.

-The Brent Alpha is the third platform from the Shell Brent field to be decommissioned at Able Seaton Port.
+The Brent AEPha is the third platform from the Shell Brent field to be decommissioned at Able Seaton Port.
 As with the previous platforms, the Brent Delta and Brent Bravo, the operation involved Allseas’ giant single lift vessel ‘Pioneering Spirit’, with the final stage involving the transfer to the Allseas’ cargo barge ‘The Iron Lady’ for the tow into the Seaton Channel and load-in at Able Seaton Port’s specialist £20m quay 6.

-Mr Stephenson revealed that, as well as the arrival of the Brent Alpha, further major contracts are set to begin over the coming months—further evidence of Able UK’s international reputation, built up over many years, of the company’s expertise in the international marine decommissioning industry.
+Mr Stephenson revealed that, as well as the arrival of the Brent AEPha, further major contracts are set to begin over the coming months—further evidence of Able UK’s international reputation, built up over many years, of the company’s expertise in the international marine decommissioning industry.

 He explained “The Brent contract is just about the most prestigious oil and gas decommissioning project in the world.
 The fact that we were selected is testament to our commitment to undertake complex and challenging operations to the highest environmental standards, working with many of the world’s major energy companies.